 Now that your are setup and in the proper starting position, we can begin the rowing movement.

-- You should feel a pulling across your back, this will indicate the lats are engaged.
+You should feel a pulling across your back, this will indicate the lats are engaged.

-- As the lats engage and you begin to lift the bar off the floor in line with your sternum, keep your elbows locked and in position.
+As the lats engage and you begin to lift the bar off the floor in line with your sternum, keep your elbows locked and in position.

-- The elbows play a significant role in the row as well as other pushing and pulling lifts.
+The elbows play a significant role in the row as well as other pushing and pulling lifts.

-- Squeeze hard at the top of the movement.
+Focus on pulling your shoulders back and squeezing your shoulder blades hard at the top of the movement.

 By lowering the barbell slowly, you will be able to feel your lats really work.